 Permanent residents are eligible for citizenship if they meet all the following requirements:

-With respect to the foregoing, there are some areas which greatly impact the viability of citizenship applications.
+With respect to the foregoing, some areas significantly impact the viability of citizenship applications.

-The following issues may impact a foreign national’s ability to obtain citizenship
+The following issues may impact a foreign national’s ability to obtain U.S. citizenship:

 Time spent outside the US